Pravargav/DSA_Note/DynamicProgramming-Rectangle.md

                 // Update heights: increment if '1', reset if '0'
                 heights[i] = (row[i] == '1') ? heights[i] + 1 : 0;
             }
-            maxArea = Math.max(maxArea, largestRectangleArea(heights));
+            // Compare max area of each row and find final max of all rows maxArea = Math.max(maxArea, largestRectangleArea(heights));
         }